 - 2 cups half-and-half / 10%

 - 2 cups heavy cream / whipping cream

 - 1 cup spiced rum

 - Separate the eggs and store the whites for another application.

-- Beat the yolks with the sugar and nutmeg in a large mixing bowl until the mixture lightens in color and falls off the whisk in a solid ribbon.
+- With a hand mixer, gently beat the yolks until blended.
+While beating, slowly add the sugar mix until the mixture lightens in color and falls off the whisk in a solid ribbon.

 - Combine dairy, booze, and salt in a second bowl or pitcher and then slowly beat into the egg mixture.

 - Move to a large glass jar (or a couple of smaller ones) and store in the fridge for a minimum of 2 weeks.
 A month would be better, and 2 better still.
-In fact, there’s nothing that says you couldn’t age it a year, but I’ve just never been able to wait that long.
 And yes, you can also drink it right away.

 So I ended up making a third batch of the eggnog, and added a slight twist to it – chocolate!
 It was delicious!
 I have to admit it makes for a fantastic mocha eggnog latte on Christmas morning.
 I also used Gingerbread Rum instead of spiced rum.